manorajesh/tet-rs/README.md

 Usage: tet-ris [OPTIONS]

 Options:
-  -g, --ghost                Disable ghost piece shown at the bottom of the board -c, --hold                 Disable hold piece with 'c' key -t, --tick <MILLISECONDS>  Gravity speed for the game [default: 10] -s, --save <FILE>          path to save file [default: save.tetris] -h, --help                 Print help (see more with '--help') -V, --version              Print version
+  -g, --ghost                 Disable ghost piece shown at the bottom of the board -c, --hold                  Disable hold piece with 'c' key -t, --tick <MILLISECONDS>   Gravity speed for the game [default: 10] -s, --save <FILE>           Path to save file [default: save.tetris]
+      --chars <2 CHARACTERS>  Characters to use for tetrominoes [default: ██] --no-colors             Disable colors
+  -o, --original              Return to 1984 Tetris -h, --help                  Print help (see more with '--help') -V, --version               Print version
 ```

 ### How to Play